ROAD Fair Processing & Privacy Notice: How we will collect your data, what we will do with it and how we will control and process it

 When you show an interest in the Reaching Out Across Durham (ROAD) Programme, we will commence taking personal data from you, including your name, address, telephone number, email address, National Insurance Number, type(s) of benefit(s) you receive (if any), details of any problems or barriers you may have and why you are interested in the Programme.

-Should you enroll onto the ROAD Programme, we will then need to collect further information which we will share with the Big Lottery Fund and the Managing Authority (Department of Work & Pensions / European Social Fund – (DWP / ESF)).
+Should you enroll onto the ROAD Programme, we will then need to collect further information which we will share with the National Lottery Community Fund and the Managing Authority (Department of Work & Pensions / European Social Fund – (DWP / ESF)).
 This may extend to information about your ethnicity, your household and whether you have a criminal record.

 The Reaching Out Across Durham Programme has two Data Controllers: